 Renault

-1985 It was the last year of Renault, with Laurent Fignon in front and Guimard in the car trying to face the team that would mark the Tour of France in the following years: Vie Claire.
-The creation of Bernard Tapie, from the sponsorship of a healthy food brand, marked territory from the beginning, with the millionaire signing of Bernard Hinault and its clear objective of achieving the fifth victory in Paris, which he could not achieve in his debut With the team in 1984, and that of Greg Lemond, who arrived in that year of 1985, being already a route world champion and a potential tour winner.
-The duel between the two squads had no color in that edition: with Fignon absent due to injury, the best Renault in the general was the French Marc Madiot, more than half an hour from the Hinault - Lemond tandem.
-The Breton won his fifth tour and Lemond was second, after the Vie Claire exercised a broad dominance of the race.
-The order was invested the following year, with the victory of the American and the last podium in a great return of Hinault, which retired that year.
-Both champions shone under the direction of the Swiss Paul Köchli, a former Professional Cyclist with a short career who, however, introduced very innovative methods in the preparation and control of athletes, with whom he won respect even Cyrille Guimard.
-The Vie Claire gave way to Toshiba, still with Köchli in the direction.
-But the Lemond hunting accident at the beginning of the year and its later sequelae moved him away from the top of the tour.
-His last podium brought the signature of the Frenchman Jean François Bernard, who finished third that year after Stephen Roche and Perico Delgado.
-From there to its end, in 1991, Toshiba did not appear again to the first positions, given that Lemond's triumphal return in 1989 took place with the Ad Renting's jersey.
+1985 was the last year of Renault, with Laurent Fignon at the helm and Guimard in the car trying to stand up to the team that would dominate the Tour de France in the following years: La Vie Claire.
+The creation of Bernard Tapie, based on the sponsorship of a healthy food brand, marked its territory from the beginning, with the millionaire signing of Bernard Hinault and his clear objective of achieving his fifth victory in Paris, which he could not achieve in his debut with the team in 1984, and that of Greg LeMond, who arrived in 1985 already as a world road champion and a potential Tour winner.
+The duel between both squads was one-sided in that edition: with Fignon absent due to injury, the best Renault in the general classification was the Frenchman Marc Madiot, more than half an hour behind the Hinault - LeMond tandem.
+The Breton won his fifth Tour and LeMond was second, after La Vie Claire exercised broad dominance of the carrera.
+The order was reversed the following year, with victory for the American and the last podium in a Grand Tour for Hinault, who retired that year.
+Both champions shone under the direction of the Swiss Paul Köchli, a former professional cyclist with a short career who, however, introduced very innovative methods in the preparation and control of athletes, earning the respect even of Cyrille Guimard.
+La Vie Claire gave way in 1987 to Toshiba, still with Köchli in charge.
+But LeMond’s hunting accident at the start of the year and its subsequent consequences kept him away from the top spot in the Tour.
+His last podium bore the signature of the Frenchman Jean François Bernard, who finished third that year behind Stephen Roche and Perico Delgado.
+From there to its end in 1991, Toshiba never returned to the top positions, given that LeMond’s triumphant comeback in 1989 took place wearing the AD Renting jersey.

 Movistar (Reynolds / Banesto / Caisse d’Epargne)